 HIPAA requires appropriate safeguards to protect the privacy of personal health information and sets limits and conditions on the uses and disclosures of that information without patient authorization.
 The Rule also gives patients rights over their health information, including rights to examine and obtain a copy of their health records and to request corrections.

 As with most legal requirements, complying with HIPAA requires training and a thorough compliance program to prevent the likelihood of a breach or investigation.
-At Concierge Healthcare Attorneys, LLC we work with healthcare providers to develop HIPAA privacy policies and procedures, as well as develop and implement compliance training programs for staff and medical personnel.
+At Concierge Healthcare Attorneys, HIPAA compliance lawyer Barney Cohen, works with healthcare providers to develop HIPAA privacy policies and procedures, as well as develop and implement compliance training programs for staff and medical personnel.
 Working with a HIPAA compliance lawyer eliminates the confusion and frustration and is a proactive move to mitigate the inappropriate use or disclosure of protected health information.

 The HIPAA Breach Notification Rule requires physicians and other healthcare providers to notify individuals whose protected health information (PHI) has been compromised because of a breach.
 Generally, a breach is an impermissible use or disclosure that compromises the privacy or security of PHI.
 Most breach notifications must be provided without unreasonable delay and no later than 60 days following the breach discovery.
 The Breach Notification Rule also requires notification of the Department of Health and Human Services (HHS), and in some cases the media.

 Physicians should have a good understanding of their obligations in the event of a breach of a patient’s PHI.
 Proper training and the development of HIPAA privacy policies and procedures can help your team react appropriately and within the complex rules and procedures.

 Additional HIPAA Compliance Documents